rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 ### Security links

-Provide the list of links to existing security documentation for the project.
+Provide list of links to existing security documentation for the project.
 You may use the table below as an example:
 | Doc | url |
 | -- | -- |